mfrachet/create-frontend-framework/README.md

 const createReducer = args => (acc, currentString, index) => {
   const currentArg = args[index];

-  // Here, we define the behaviour of an event node if (currentArg && currentArg.type === "event") {
+  // Here, we define the behavior of an event node if (currentArg && currentArg.type === "event") {
     return { ...acc, on: { click: currentArg.click } };
   }